 Many of the conversations turned to how our parents felt about us being writers.
 And how most of our mothers disapproved or were openly hostile to the idea of writing for a living.

 Odd that - because Robyn and I thought we were unique in that regard.
 Apparently not.
-Mothers - as a breed - obviously regard writing as some kind of shameful career, not to be encouraged!
+Mothers - as a breed - obviously regard writing as some kind of shameful career, not to be encouraged.

 There again, in my experience, pretty much all writers who commit to the life eventually make it in some way.

 Maybe I'm reading too much into it - and my mother wouldn't approve.
-She who got angry when I said - at fourteen - I wanted to be a journalist - and cried a few years later - at seventeen - when I said I wanted to be a musician.
+She who got angry when I said - at fourteen - I wanted to be a journalist - and cried a few years later - at seventeen - when I said I wanted to be a rock star.